rspec/rspec-rails/README.markdown

 however, so upgrading an app from rspec-1/rails-2, while not pain-free, should not send you to the doctor with a migraine.

-## Synopsis

-* each example runs in its own transaction
-  * configurable in RSpec.configure
-    * see generated spec/spec\_helper.rb
-* model specs in spec/models
-* controller specs in spec/controllers
-* view specs in spec/views
-* mailer specs in spec/mailers
-* observer specs in spec/models
-* request specs in spec/requests
-  * these wrap rails integration tests
-* rails assertions
-* assertion-wrapping matchers
-  * redirect\_to
-  * render\_template
-* helper specs
-* webrat matchers
-* generators
-  * run "script/rails g" to see the list of available generators

 ## Known issues

 See http://github.com/rspec/rspec-rails/issues

 # Request Specs

+Request specs live in spec/requests.

+    describe "widgets resource" do
+      describe "GET index" do
+        get "/widgets/index"
+        response.should have_selector("h1", :content => "Widgets")
+      end
+    end

-Request specs live in spec/requests, and mix in behavior from Rails' integration tests.
+Request specs mix in behavior from Rails' integration tests.
+See the docs for ActionDispatch::Integration::Runner for more information.

 # Controller Specs